robocomp/LearnBlock/learnbot_dsl/mdfiles/EN/5. Using LearnBlock with different robots/3. Thymio/README.md

 # Thymio

-Using Thymio with LearnBlock requires for the installation of gobject and aseba.
-For Python3 gobject can be installed as follows:
+Using Thymio with LearnBlock requires for the installation of *gobject* and *aseba*.
+For Python3, *gobject* can be installed as follows:

     sudo pip3 install PyGObject

-To install aseba, you can run the following command:
+To install *aseba*, you can run the following command:

     sudo apt-get install aseba